jacob-alford/jBot/README.md

 A generic DiscordBot structure with simple command creation.
 Automatically creates help, [cmd]-help, and checks both permissions and argument validity.
 Uses Node to compile javascript.
 Requires discord.js.

+## Master Branch
+As opposed to the 'Samples' branch which contains several sample commands, the master branch contains only the "help" command.

 ## Steps to deployment:
 * Install node
 * Install discord.js using npm